Kim Cattrall: Family and relationships

 In 2009, Cattrall took part in the BBC One documentary series Who Do You Think You Are?.
 She discovered that her grandfather George Baugh disappeared in 1938, having abandoned his family (including Cattrall's then 8-year-old mother and her two younger sisters) and turned out to have bigamously married his new wife the following year in Tudhoe; he subsequently had another four children.
-Cattrall was told that Baugh immigrated to Australia in 1961, became a postmaster, retired in 1972, and died in Sydney in 1974.
+Cattrall was told that Baugh emigrated to Australia in 1961, became a postmaster, retired in 1972, and died in Sydney in 1974.
 Her mother and aunts had known nothing of their father's life after he left until they heard what the Who Do You Think You Are? researchers had discovered, nor had the family previously seen a clear photograph of him.
 An edited version of the episode was later shown as a part of the U.S. series of the same name.

 On 4 February 2018, Cattrall announced that her brother had disappeared in Alberta.
 She asked for public help in finding him, and he was found dead several hours later, having taken his own life.

-Cattrall has been married three times.
+Cattrall has been married four times.
 Her first marriage, from 1977 to 1979, was to Larry Davis, and was annulled.
 Her second marriage, from 1982 to 1989, was to Andre J. Lyson; the couple lived in Frankfurt, where she learned to speak German fluently, but she admits she has forgotten much of it.
 Her third marriage, from 1998 to 2004, was to American audio equipment designer Mark Levinson; the couple co-wrote the book Satisfaction: The Art of the Female Orgasm (2002).

 Cattrall briefly dated former Canadian Prime Minister Pierre Trudeau (and in 2016 was misidentified on 60 Minutes, from a 1981 photo, as Margaret, the mother of his sons Justin, Alexander, and Michel).
 She has also been connected to Brazilian-American actor Daniel Benzali, American musician Gerald Casale, French public intellectual Bernard-Henri Lévy, and British-Sudanese actor Alexander Siddig.
-She has been dating BBC employee Russell Thomas since 2016.
+Since 2016, she has been in a relationship with British BBC employee Russell Thomas.
+Cattrall and Thomas married at the Chelsea Old Town Hall, London on 4 December 2025.

 Recognition and philanthropy

 Cattrall has been awarded an honorary fellowship from Liverpool John Moores University in 2010, for "outstanding and sustained contributions to the dramatic arts", and an honorary Doctor of Laws (LL.D. h.c.) from the University of British Columbia in 2018, for "her contributions as an activist, advocate and humanitarian".

 Cattrall funds an annual bursary at her high school alma mater, Georges P. Vanier Secondary School in Courtenay, British Columbia.
 The Kim Cattrall Bursary for the Performing Arts awards $3,000 to "applicants seeking post-secondary education and/or vocational training in the performing arts."
-In 2018, Cattrall joined Judi Dench as an ambassador for the Royal Botanical Kew Gardens in London.
+In 2018, Cattrall joined Dame Judi Dench as an ambassador for the Royal Botanic Gardens, Kew, in London.